Alexander Goldstein: SportMusic

 In Elena Tchaikovskaia's 1986 book titled "Figure Skating", she is quoted saying: (translated) Alexander Goldstein created dozens, even hundreds of brilliant musical compositions.
 They were different in nature, but always brought a profound aesthetic pleasure to the performers, coaches and millions of viewers.
 I have no doubt that readers of all ages have heard at least once, songs of Alexander Goldstein performed by L. Pakhomova, A. Gorshkov, A. Zaitsev, N. Linichuk, G. Karponossov, V. Kovalev and many of our other top skaters.

 Alexander Goldstein Category A figure skating coach in USA and Merit Coach of Russian Federation.

+Over 40 Individual Olympic medals were won with Alexander Goldstein's music services.